KipCrossing/geotiff/README.md

 In many cases, you are only interested in a section of the tiff.
 For convenience, you can use the `.read_box()` method.
 This will return a numpy array.

+> **Warning**
-WARNING: This will fail if the box you are using is too large and the data cannot fit into memory.
+> This will fail if the box you are using is too large and the data cannot fit into memory.

 ```python
 from geotiff import GeoTiff